 The initial public offering price will be substantially higher than the net tangible book value of each outstanding share of common stock immediately after this offering.
 If you purchase common stock in this offering, you will suffer immediate and substantial dilution.
-At an assumed initial public offering price of \$11.00 with net proceeds of \$47.1 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses, investors who purchase shares in this offering will have contributed approximately 39% of the total amount of funding we have received to date, but will only hold approximately 24% of the total voting rights.
-The dilution will be \$8.21 per share in the net tangible book value of the common stock from the assumed initial public offering price.
+At an assumed initial public offering price of

+\$ with net proceeds of \$, investors who purchase shares in this offering will have contributed approximately % of the total amount of funding we have received to date, but will only hold approximately % of the total voting rights.
+The dilution will be \$ per share in the net tangible book value of the common stock from the assumed initial public offering price.
 In addition, if outstanding options to purchase shares of our common stock are exercised, there could be further dilution.
 For more information refer to "Dilution."